yonilurie/airbnb-clone/README.md

         }
         ```

-## Add an Image to a Spot based on the Spot's id
+## Add an Image to a room based on the room's id

-Create and return a new image for a spot specified by id.
+Create and return a new image for a room specified by id.

 -   Require Authentication: true
--   Require proper authorization: Spot must belong to the current user
+-   Require proper authorization: room must belong to the current user
 -   Request

     -   Method: POST